Lukc/tartines-www/rules.md

 The [Council] *may* decide at any time to [vote](#votes) the [edition](#updates) of this document, updating its [version number](#version) as required.

-## Version

-On update of this document, including for trivial modifications, the version number *must* be updated.
-Such version changes *must* be compliant with [Semantic Versioning 2.0](http://semver.org) or any newer version.

-Specifically, the following rules *must* be applied:

-  - if new rules are added, if rules are removed or if existing rules are edited, the major version number *must* be increased;
-  - if new rules are added without requiring the edition of previous rules and without altering their behavior, the minor version number *must* be increased;
-  - if only minor modifications are applied, the patch version number *must* be increased.

-## RFC 2119

-The key words “*must*”, “*must not*”, “*required*”, “*shall*”, “*shall not*”, “*should*”, “*should not*”, “*recommended*”,  “*may*”, and “*optional*” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119.html).

 # Objectives

 Tartines’ objectives *must* be decided during a [Congress](#congress).